dkilcy/kilo-saltstack/README.md

 - Salt Master is installed on the utility (workstation) node.
 - Salt Minion is installed on all OpenStack nodes.
+- SELinux is disabled on all nodes.
+- NTP time service is running and all times are in sync

+Instruction on how to [Setup Salt Master and Minions](https://github.com/dkilcy/saltstack-base/blob/master/notes/setup-salt.md)

 ### Update Salt Master